MohamedAbdElMeged/chat-system/README.md

 # Instabug Challenge

 I applied at Instabug.
 I recently received this challenge to work on as part of the process.

-Build a chat system.
-System has multiple Application identified by token, each Application has many chats identified by a number ( number should start from 1) , each Chat has many messages identified by a number ( number should start from 1)
+The callenge is chat system that has multiple Application identified by token, each Application has many chats identified by a number ( number should start from 1) , each Chat has many messages identified by a number ( number should start from 1)
 - the endpoints should be RESTful
 - Use MySQL as datastore
 - use ElasticSearch for searching through messages of a specific chat